signalfx/splunk-otel-js/MIGRATING.md

 ### Changes to defaults

-- default flush interval is now 30s instead of 2s (how frequently captured telemetry data is sent to the backend)
+- Default flush interval, which defines how frequently captured telemetry data is sent to the backend, is now 30s instead of 2s

 ### Instrumented libraries